-Some of her recent accolades include being selected as a winner of the 2018 NextNotes High School Composition Awards and the 2016 and 2017 National Young Composers Challenge as well as being selected as a finalist in the 2017 BMI Student Composer Awards.
-She has attended summer programs at Interlochen Center for the Arts and the Curtis Young Artists Summer Program, and was a composing fellow at the Lake Champlain Chamber Music Festival.
+Some of her recent accolades include being selected as a winner of the 2022 Les Écoles d’Art Américaines de Fontainebleau Ravel Prize, 2020 Kaleidoscope Chamber Orchestra’s Call for Scores, 2019 NorCal Music Festival Orchestra Composition Competition, 2018 American Composers Forum NextNotes Composition Awards and the 2016 and 2017 National Young Composers Challenge.
+She has attended summer programs at Les Écoles d’Art Américaines de Fontainebleau, Mostly Modern the Netherlands, the Banff Centre, Interlochen Center for the Arts, Curtis Young Artists Summer Program, Yellowbarn Young Artist Program, and Atlantic Music Festival, and was a composing fellow at the Lake Champlain Chamber Music Festival and Music From Angel Fire,.
 She joined Carnegie Hall’s National Youth Orchestra as an apprentice composer in the summer of 2018.

 Elise graduated with a B.M. from the Curtis Institute of Music where she studied with Steve Mackey, Amy Beth Kirsten, Jennifer Higdon, Richard Danielpour, Nick DiBerardino, and David Serkin Ludwig.
 She will be pursuing her M.M. at The Juilliard School as a recipient of a Kovner Fellowship.